lucyyu24/lucyyu24.github.io/_posts/2022-03-16-dear-anxiety.markdown

 But when you raged on without rhyme or reason I admit I was scared of you.
 I tried my best to ignore you because your demands seemed so varied and endless that I was afraid of being subsumed by your storms.
 In truth I didn't have the capacity to witness you without being caught up myself -- I only ignored you because I was scared shitless.

 And then came the times when I placated you like a child.
 I admit this was disrespectful.
-I thought another tub or ice-cream or going somewhere far away would stop you from screaming.
+I thought another tub or ice-cream or going somewhere far away would make you go away.
 I didn't know what to do.
 I just wanted you to stop and I was willing to do anything to make you stop.
 I was willing to cater to your every whim, every preference, so that you wouldn't find a reason to scream anymore but that only made you scream louder.

 All this time I disowned you, placated you, pushed you away because I thought I was somehow above you, better than.
 I didn't understand it was you that made me.